ameet01/codedash/README.md

 Researching and setting up the Chrome extension infrastructure
 * Figure out how to efficiently use HTML elements with the code for users to type
 * Implement colors/indicators when a user is typing
-* Splash Page Design
+* Splash/About Us Page Design

 ## Implementation Timeline

 **Monday Dec 11th**
+- Make sure to have fully functional node app with express and postgres
 - Implement authentication system on backend and frontend

+**Tuesday Dec 12th**
 - Start creating splash page with session forms

-**Tuesday Dec 12th**
--
+- Start building single user gameplay

 **Wednesday Dec 13th**
-- Implement algorithm to turn code snippets into html elements that users can traverse
+- Start implementing algorithm to turn code snippets into html elements that users can traverse
+- Create database schema and routes for users/rooms

 **Thursday Dec 14th**
+- Further improve on algorithm to turn code snippets into html elements that users can traverse
+- Start working on frontend work when users

 **Friday Dec 15th**